-Teaching assistants will support pupils on a 1:1 basis when a pupil had additional funding to secure this level of support
+Teaching Assistants will support pupils on a 1:1 basis when a pupil had additional funding to secure this level of support.
+This is typically for pupils with an EHCP.

-Teaching assistants will support pupils in small groups when applicable.
+Teaching Assistants will support pupils in small groups when applicable.